A drone targets the Israeli prime minister's house while strikes in Gaza kill more than 50

 A U.N. school sheltering displaced people west of Gaza City was hit, killing several people, according to the Hamas-run civil defense first responders.

 “What is this?
-There is a clinic and there are children,” said Bashir Haddad, a displaced person there.
+There is a clinic and there are children,” said Bashir Haddad, a displaced person there, according to AP video.
 A boy collected body parts on a piece of cardboard.

 The war has destroyed vast swaths of Gaza, displaced about 90% of its population of 2.3 million people, and left them struggling to find food, water, medicine and fuel.